 Thank God I have Rocketboomand Al Yankovicto help explain the brief (and not brief enough) history of Auto-Tune.

 Did you know that Auto-Tune was invented for the oil industry?
 Neither did I. Pretty much because I hate the effect so much that I avoided it and anything associated with it like the plague.
 Now, I care about it only insofar as to its eventual (dear God, please) death knell.
 Pfffffft.

 If only the producers of Glee would learn to use it only on the cast members who need it (here’s a hint: not Lea Michele or Chris Colfer), then I know that I could watch it without gritting my teeth every three minutes, eight seconds.
 Even my wife hears it now.

 So to summarize: Weird Al = Funny.
 Auto-Tune must go the way of the Dodo.
 Oh yeah…Auto-Tune was invented by the oil industry, not for Cher’s career renaissance and T-Pain to have one at all.

 Auto-Tune, regardless of the origin of this saying, may you always live in interesting times.

-He was once told that he was "holding down the XY...both generations...and chromosomes."
-The appropriately geeky compliment amused Brad.
+He was once described as "holding down the XY...both generations...and chromosomes."
+Brad smiled at the appropriately geeky compliment.

-Computer tech, comic book collector, pop culture nerd, and player of games, Brad covers about every counter-culture cliché known to man, and can still sound like the coolest hipster to ever wear clothes ironically.
+Computer tech, comic book collector, pop culture nerd, and avid gamer, Brad covers about every sub-culture cliché known to man, and can still sound like the don't-dare-call-him-coolest hipster to ever wear clothes ironically.
 Now that's irony for you.

 Got a minute?
 Read what he has to say.
 Or give him a listen below.